US Customs Bond Crackdown 2026: Is Your Import Bond Still Valid?

 The timeline since then:

-- Late 2025: CBP initiates review of 054-code bonds; multiple accounts suspended for IOR irregularities
+- Late 2025.
+CBP initiates review of 054-code bonds; multiple accounts suspended for IOR irregularities.

-- March 13, 2026: CBP issues formal directive — effective March 20, all import entries must be tied to a verified IOR identity, with CBP Form 5106, passport, IRS EIN, and valid POA on file
+- March 13, 2026.
+CBP issues formal directive , effective March 20, all import entries must be tied to a verified IOR identity, with CBP Form 5106, passport, IRS EIN, and valid POA on file.

-- May 2026: Avalon confirms it has stopped underwriting single entry customs bonds for non-resident importers from China, Vietnam, Thailand, Malaysia, Laos, Indonesia, and Cambodia.
-Continuous bonds from these markets now require 100% cash collateral
+- May 2026.
+Avalon confirms it has stopped underwriting single entry customs bonds for non-resident importers from China, Vietnam, Thailand, Malaysia, Laos, Indonesia, and Cambodia.
+Continuous bonds from these markets now require 100% cash collateral.

-Over several years, 036 accumulated a disproportionate concentration of shared bonds, shell-company IORs, and third-party clearance arrangements where the named importer had no actual connection to the goods.
+Over several years, these codes accumulated a disproportionate concentration of shared bonds, shell-company IORs, and third-party clearance arrangements where the named importer had no actual connection to the goods.
 CBP's enforcement logic is straightforward: when the percentage of flagged IORs within a single surety code exceeds 30%, every entity under that code is reclassified as high-risk and subject to batch review.

 There is also a mechanical trigger most importers miss.
 When your bond coverage falls below 10% of your annual duty liability, CBP issues a formal bond insufficiency notice.
 You have a 7 to 15-day window to cure the deficiency.
 After that, the bond is suspended and your shipments stop clearing.